Falkirk Fury B.C.

-Falkirk Fury, currently known as Sony Centre Fury for sponsorship reasons, is a Scottish basketball club based in the town of Falkirk, Scotland.
+Falkirk Fury, currently known as Signs Express Falkirk Fury for sponsorship reasons, is a Scottish basketball club based in the town of Falkirk, Scotland.

 History

 The club was established in 1992 by founders John Bunyan, Keith Bunyan and Gregor Gillies and originally consisted of players from Falkirk High School and local sports development players.
 The club now competes at all National League age groups, and supports an extensive and strong junior program.